 To scale fast we need to transform the entire market.
 There are good examples in cities and states that showcase pieces of what it will take.
 These include:

-- The Cambridge Energy Alliance, which offers customers immediate retrofits with 30 percent-energy savings and no up-front payments.
+- The Cambridge Energy Alliance, which offers customers immediate retrofits with 30 percent-energy and no out-of-pocket payments.

 - Babylon, NY, uses a revolving loan fund to finance retrofits repaid with energy savings that the city collects on monthly bills.

 - In Delaware, a “Sustainable Energy Utility” can meet energy needs, not by building new power plants but by weatherizing homes or creating a market not only for retrofits, but for the verifiable energy savings they produce.

 - And in Los Angeles, the city is retrofitting public buildings to drive worker training and connect people to new green jobs.